Prospective Student FAQ

 If an applicant has more than one LSAT score, the Committee normally gives greater weight to the highest score.
 However, the Committee does not disregard previous scores, and applicants are encouraged to discuss their prior performance in an addendum to their application if there is a significant difference (5 points or more) between LSAT scores.

 Will the committee look at my application if I get it in early, but still am missing some information?

 No. The committee will not review a file until we have all application materials including the LSAC CAS Report, both letters of recommendation, the application fee, personal statement, and resume.
 In addition, all questions on the application must be answered in full.
 Your application must be complete before it will be reviewed by the committee.

 Who should I ask to write my letters of recommendation?

-Recommendations that focus on your academic skills (writing, analytical abilities, etc.) are especially helpful.
+Recommendations that focus on your academic skills (writing, analytical abilities, work ethic, etc.) are especially helpful.
 If you have been out of an academic setting for a number of years, employers, supervisors, or other professional colleagues are often best prepared to submit persuasive recommendations on your behalf.

 How should I submit my letters of recommendation?